 Ancient Semi-Natural Woodland (ASNW) is mainly made up of trees and shrubs native to the area, often arising from natural regeneration.

 Planted on Ancient Woodland Sites (PAWS).
 These plantations retain ancient woodland features such as undisturbed soil, ground flora and fungi.

+Planning policy.
 The presence of either of these types of ancient woodland site is a material consideration in planning applications.
 Ancient woodland is identified specifically in the National Planning Policy Framework and there is Standing Advice from Natural England and the Forestry Commission.

 How to identify ancient woodland sites